 It’s no secret that funds are what keep a business going.
 You need money to stock your shelves and take care of your employees so that the wheels keep turning.
 Ideally, your business will have a healthy cash flow where there’s always enough money to pay those everyday business costs, but sometimes it doesn’t work out that way.

 When your revenues and expenses don’t quite line up, or when a big business opportunity arises, you need to be able to access credit at the right moment to handle those costs.
-That’s why many business owners have business credit cards.
+That’s why many business owners have a business credit card.

 A small business credit card is useful for both new business owners and established business owners.
 It can be challenging to manage your small business finances without a dedicated business account and a line of credit.